Symptom

 Our Approach To Chronic Foot Pain

-We employ the Neuragenex Neurofunctional Pain Management approach to treating chronic foot pain.
+We employ the RELATYV Mobile Pain Management approach to treating chronic foot pain.
 Our protocol addresses the neurological factors contributing to chronic pain caused by various underlying health conditions.
 We use a whole-person method that has been shown to be both safe and effective.
 In fact, all of our treatment modalities are non-surgical, non-invasive, non-chiropractic, and drug-free, making our protocol the perfect alternative to conventional treatment solutions – including surgery.

 In addition to using treatments such as electroanalgesia and IV therapy to help increase blood flow and reduce inflammation (thereby helping to reduce chronic pain), we also provide lifestyle counseling to help patients make necessary adjustments to their daily routines that can impact chronic pain levels.